 CoreLink DMA-230

 DMA-230 is a low gate count (3-10k gates) DMA controller that is compatible with the Advanced Microcontroller Bus Architecture (AMBA) AHB-Lite protocol using a single AHB-Lite master for transferring data using 32-bit address and data buses.
-It perform memory-to-memory, memory-to-peripheral and p
+It perform memory-to-memory, memory-to-peripheral

 CoreLink DMA-330